pallets/jinja/docs/templates.rst

 If the application enables the :ref:`loopcontrols-extension` it's possible to use `break` and `continue` in loops.
-When `break` is reached, the loop is terminated;  if `continue` is reached the processing is stopped and continues with the next iteration.
+When `break` is reached, the loop is terminated;  if `continue` is reached, the processing is stopped and continues with the next iteration.

 Here a loop that skips every second item::